u2d-ai/msaSDK/docs/used_tools.md

 It is not a web framework, but a server.
 For example, it doesn't provide tools for routing by paths.
 That's something that a framework (like Starlette or FastAPI) would provide on top.

-It is the recommended server for Starlette, FastAPI and you guessed it **MSA SDK**.
+It is the recommended server for Starlette, FastAPI and you guessed it **msaSDK**.

 !!! check "**FastAPI** recommends it as"
     The main web server to run **FastAPI** applications.